-We believe military actions of the Russian Federation and its invasion of Ukraine have added considerable to our shipping costs due to diesel fuel costs.
+During 2023, 50% of our total net sales were derived from our largest customer, compared to 66% in 2022.
+During 2023, 3% of our total net sales were derived from customers in the military market, as compared to 1% in 2022.
+We believe military actions of the Russian Federation and its invasion of Ukraine and conflicts between Israel and Hamas have added considerable to our shipping costs due to diesel fuel costs.
 However, we believe the resulting geopolitical uncertainty should increase our military contracts.

 The implementation of 5G networks by Tier-1 telecommunication customers in the U.S. has also resulted in a significant increase in orders of our DC power systems.
-Approximately 72% of our net sales during 2022 were of our DC power systems to support 5G networks and 47% of our backlog as of December 31, 2022 are purchase orders of our of DC power systems to support 5G networks.
+Approximately 75% of our net sales during 2023 were of our DC power systems to support 5G networks and 60% of our sales backlog as of December 31, 2023 are purchase orders of our of DC power systems to support 5G networks in the U.S.